balaraj74/balaraj74/README.md

 ---

 ## 👋 Introduction
-I’m Balu — a curious, hands-on technologist driven to build impactful, real‑world AI systems that are accurate, reproducible, and ethically grounded.
+I’m Balaraj — a curious, hands-on technologist driven to build impactful, real‑world AI systems that are accurate, reproducible, and ethically grounded.
 I’m pursuing BTech in Computer Science Engineering at PES University, specializing in AI/ML.
 My work blends research and engineering, with a focus on trustworthy, human‑centered AI and open collaboration.

 > “Innovation matters most when it improves lives — responsibly.”